Coronavirus skeptics vow to 'storm Berlin' | DW | 28.08.2020

 Demonstrations attract a mix of COVID-19 deniers, anti-vaxxers, conspiracy theorists, and the far-right extremist scene

-Observers of the scene had warned ahead of this weekend's planned demo that it would turn into the largest gathering of right-wing extremists since the protests in September 2018 in the eastern city of Chemnitz.
+Observers of the scene had warned ahead of this weekend's planned demonstration that it would turn into the largest gathering of right-wing extremists since dayslong protests in September 2018 in the eastern city of Chemnitz, which turned violent.

 Jürgen Elsässer from the right-wing extremist "Compact" magazine said he considers Saturday the "most important day since 1945," referring to Germany's watershed moment — the end of WW2.

-The controversial move to ban the demo had been largely supported by Berlin politicians.
+The controversial move to ban the demonstration had been largely supported by Berlin politicians.

 Members of the far-right AfD, however, called on people to mobilize.
-They said the decision to ban the demo showed how the Berlin senate is "trampling on basic rights," said regional AfD leader in Berlin Nicolaus Fest.
+They said the decision to ban the protest showed how the Berlin Senate is "trampling on basic rights," said regional AfD leader in Berlin Nicolaus Fest.

 Political scientist Jasmin Riedel says the decision to ban could be seen from two perspectives: legally and politically.